Types of wounds we treat

 - Consulting physicians in specialized areas, such as vascular surgery, plastic surgery and podiatry

-- A nursing staff trained in caring for chronic wounds
+- Nursing staff trained in caring for chronic wounds

-- Specialists in infectious disease management, nutritional management, diabetic education, Podiatry and General Surgery.
+- Specialists in infectious disease management, nutrition counseling and diabetic education

-We offer hyperbaric oxygen therapy (HBOT), one of the most advanced treatment options available for healing wounds.
-This treatment involves breathing pure oxygen in a sealed, pressurized environment to help push oxygen into the blood plasma.
-HBOT stimulates the growth of blood vessels in damaged tissue and is effective in fighting some types of infection.
+HBOT involves breathing pure oxygen in a sealed, pressurized environment to help push oxygen into the blood plasma.
+It stimulates the growth of blood vessels in damaged tissue and is effective in fighting some types of infection.

 HBOT uses the body's natural healing processes to help treat a variety of conditions, including:

-- Certain wounds that are healing slowly or not at all in a person with diabetes
+- Diabetes-related wounds that are healing slowly or not at all

 What to expect from HBOT